 Additionally, students will celebrate individuality as they move through San Francisco — a place rich in history and context for equity conversations, experiences, service and reflection.

-For our new LGBTQ Backpacking to Urban Service course, Outward Bound is excited to partner with OUT There Adventures (OTA), a Seattle based non-profit committed to fostering positive identity development, individual empowerment and improved quality of life for queer young people through professionally facilitated experiential education activities.
-OTA staff will be present on course to support our students as well as to provide follow up through an 11 month service-leadership program wherein students will take the knowledge and skills acquired on this course back to their respective communities.
+For our LGBTQ Backpacking to Urban Service course, Outward Bound California is excited to partner with OUT There Adventures (OTA), a Seattle based non-profit committed to fostering positive identity development, individual empowerment and improved quality of life for queer young people through professionally facilitated experiential education activities.
+OTA staff will be present on course to support our students as well as to provide follow-up through an 11 month service-leadership program wherein students will take the knowledge and skills acquired on this course back to their respective communities.

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.